MiguelHocson/loan_performance/README.md

 ## Data Cleaning, Transforming & Testing

-The foilowing were the criteria for a clean data:
+The following were the criteria for a clean data:

-  - Column Relevance: Retain only the columns relevant to the analysis or application.
+  - [Column Relevance](#Column-Relevance): Retain only the columns relevant to the analysis or application.
-  - Duplicate Check: Ensure there are no duplicate rows to maintain data accuracy and integrity.
+  - [Duplicate Check](#Duplicate-Check): Ensure there are no duplicate rows to maintain data accuracy and integrity.
-  - Validation of Extreme Values: Identify, validate, and address extreme values as needed, replacing them when necessary.
+  - [Validation of Extreme Values](#Validation-of-Extreme-Values): Identify, validate, and address extreme values as needed, replacing them when necessary.
-  - Completeness: Ensure no null values exist in any column, except where their presence is valid and contextually appropriate.
+  - [Completeness](#Completeness): Ensure no null values exist in any column, except where their presence is valid and contextually appropriate.
-  - Data Types Check: Ensure data types align appropriately with the contents of each column.
+  - [Data Types Check](#Data-Types-Check): Ensure data types align appropriately with the contents of each column.

-- ### Column Relevance
+### Column Relevance

 ```sql